 FAQ

-Verity is a Christian organization, created and coached by homeschool parents.
+Verity is a Christian non-profit organization, created and coached by homeschool parents.
 We support one another as everyone learns together to communicate winsomely and clearly.
 Our primary goal is for students to learn how to speak well, and at the same time honor God and others.
+We want to develop world-class communicators who speak boldly and change the world for Christ.
 While competing is fun, winning is distinctly a second-tier goal.

 Verity is a volunteer based club.
-We are led by our Executive Director, with parents acting in various volunteer roles throughout the year.
+We are led by our President, with parents acting in various volunteer roles throughout the year.
 A parent/caregiver is required to attend with their student(s) and help support our club.

 Those leading our club, including our regional and national leagues, are volunteers.
 While Verity has volunteer coaches and leaders who generously donate their time throughout the year, our club depends on each family’s participation both during club times and our Verity hosted tournament(s).

 Speech events in our league include a wide range of events—something for everyone!
 The youngest speakers do Interpretation of Literature.
-Middle school kids choose from events such as impromptu speaking, interpretation, biographical informative, and apologetics.
-The teens have the most choices— everything from making totally impromptu speeches on general topics and about apologetics to fully-written, memorized and rehearsed speeches on serious topics.
+Middle school age kids choose from events such as impromptu speaking, interpretation, and Bible Story.
+Those in Varsity (ages 12=18) have the most choices— everything from making totally impromptu speeches on general topics and about apologetics to fully-written, memorized and rehearsed speeches on serious topics.
 Additionally, they may chose from three different interpretation events, each one using a piece of excellent literature to bring to life through words and carefully planned movements.

 We live in an increasingly global society where academia and science are revered and God is mocked.
-Christians are often silenced by the fear of being politically incorrect, or being labeled as “right-wing fanatics.”
-Christ-followers are often characterized as “country bumpkins” who cling to their guns and their God.
+Christians are often silenced by the fear of being politically incorrect.
 Meanwhile, issues near to God’s heart are being trampled due to a lack of speakers who can break down logical fallacies and eloquently speak God’s truth.
 We need to equip our young people to meet the intellectual and cultural elite on their turf with intelligence and grace, just as Paul debated the Greeks on Mars Hill, bringing the truth of Jesus Christ into their world by presenting logical arguments in a winsome way to engage the culture with Truth.

 All homeschool students, ages 5-18 in the family join for one price.
 Parents attend meetings, too, and learn and help right alongside the students.